If you’re reading this, then you’ve probably got some of that entrepreneur spirit in you.

-Drive and ambition create motivation, and that drive and ambition needs to come from inside!
+Drive and ambition create motivation, and that drive and ambition need to come from the inside!
 From your VISION and GOALS.
 Not a cup of coffee like Dolly!

-To entrepreneurs, our businesses don’t feel like a job to us.
-We enjoy waking up and doing what we do, so it’s not work!
+To entrepreneurs, our businesses don't feel like a job to us.
+We enjoy waking up and doing what we do, so it’s not working for us!
 In fact, most of us hate sleeping because we’ve got more motivation than we know what to do with!

 #4: Fearing Smarter & Better VS. Welcoming Smarter & Better

-To an employee, they usually fear someone coming along and stealing their position or getting that promotion over them.
+An employee, usually fears someone coming along and stealing their position or getting that promotion over them.

 They see people who are smarter and more skilled as a threat.
 And frankly, in the employee setting, they’re right!